lokhman/django-better-choices/README.md

 ```

 ### Django model fields
-Better choices are not different to the original Django choices in terms of usage in models.
+Better choices are not different from the original Django choices in terms of usage in models.
 ```python
 class Page(models.Model):
     status = models.CharField(choices=PageStatus, default=PageStatus.CREATED)
 ```
-> Better choices are fully supported by Django migrations.
+> Better choices are fully supported by Django migrations and debug toolbar.

 ### Saving choices on models
 Better choices are compatible with standard Django models manipulation.